040code/040code/_posts/2018-01-25-fargate_with_terraform.md

   target_type = "ip"
 }

 output "blog_url" {
   value = "http://${aws_alb.main.dns_name}"
 }

 ```
+Again we verify our new code by a `terraform apply`.

 <asciinema-player src="{{ site.baseurl }}/assets/2018-01-25_fargate/asciinema/fargate-terraform-3.json"
   cols="166" rows="15" autoplay="true" loop="true" speed="1.5">
 </asciinema-player>

-We are almost there.
-Finally we have to create the service.
-A task running in in network ode `awsvpc` requires a service to define a network configuration which defines the allowed subnets and security groups to be applied.
-This means that we have to create another security group for our Fargate service.
+We are almost there, next we define the service.
+A task running in in network mode `awsvpc`, requires a service that defines a network configuration.
+In the networking configuration we define a security group to control access to our containers, and we define the subnets in which the containers are hosted.

 ```
 resource "aws_security_group" "awsvpc_sg" {